-- 3M Littmann Classic III monitoring stethoscope (Plus)
+- 3M Littmann Classic III monitoring stethoscope (Quality)

-- MDF Stainless Steel Premium Dual Head Stethoscope (Plus)
+- MDF Instruments MD One Stainless Steel Premium Dual Head Stethoscope (Quality)

-- MDF Acoustica Deluxe Lightweight Dual Head Stethoscope (Basic)
+- MDF Acoustica Deluxe Lightweight Dual Head Stethoscope (budget)

-- MDF Sprague Rappaport Dual Head Stethoscope (Basic)
+- MDF Sprague Rappaport Dual Head Stethoscope (Budget)

 The premium pick in this selection goes to Littman’s cardiology IV.
 It is not the most expensive stethoscope you can find but is the highest price you should pay as a student.